"Art is the center of the real world."

 ~Isaiah Zagar, award-winning Philadelphia born mosaic artist.

-For this week's Throwback Thursday, I am looking back to 2015 when I visited Philadelphia's Magic Gardens.
+With so much in the news about the American elections, and the importance of Pennsylvania as a key state in potentially deciding the next POTUS, I am looking back to 2015 when I visited Philadelphia's Magic Gardens.
 A non-profit organization, this extraordinary folk art gallery is within walking distance of the Liberty Bell, which I also visited at that time.

 Isaiah Zagar has created public artworks for over 40 years and has been an influence on the creative community in the Philadelphia area.
 His works are in permanent collections and in many art institutions such as the Philadelphia Museum of Art.